 https://twitter.com/icsainjapan

-Anatolia- Anadolu in Turkish, meaning ‘the land of sunrise’ in Greek, is also known as Asia Minor, the name given to the prominent Eastern Province of the Roman Empire.
-Located at the intersection of Asia and Europe, Anatolia, has been the center of various civilizations throughout the ages.
-The roots going back to Prehistoric times, Neolithic cultures such as Hittites and Luwians, and later on Persians, Carians, Aiols, Greeks and Romans have all left traces of their culture in Anatolia.
-Each culture has evolved its own spatial structure either by building above the preceding accumulation or by eradicating the existing built environment, but always with its own worldview.
-Existence and survival of various cultures has reflected itself in the built environment in the form of layered settlement patterns with a variety of architectural styles as in Troy and Bayraklı .While the settlements such as Çatalhöyük and Hacılar reveal the existence of Hittites in Central Anatolia, latest excavations display the precedence of Hittites even in Western Anatolian settlements of Antiquity.
-Therefore, ARCH- ANTIQUE aims at providing students with the opportunity of exploring the architecture and technology in Antiquity with its roots in the Neolithic era through the rich multi-cultural heritage of Western Anatolia which is known to be ‘the cradle of civilizations’.
-‘On the spot teaching/learning methods’ of this program and excursions to the Antique settlements offer students to spend some time in a rich natural environment (sea, sun, vineyards and olive oil..) which constitutes a background and a means of survival for all civilizations living in the Region.
-Excursions will cover the cities of Smyrna, Metropolis, Ephesus, Miletus, Priene, Didyma.
+Anatolia- Anadolu in Turkish, meaning ”the land of sunrise” in Greek, was also known as Asia Minor, the name given to the prominent Eastern Province of the Roman Empire.
+Located at the intersection of Asia and Europe, Anatolia has been the center of various civilizations throughout the ages.
+The roots go back to Prehistoric times with Neolithic cultures such as Hittites and Luwians, and later on Persians, Carians, Aiols, Greeks, and Romans, all leaving traces of their cultures in Anatolia.
+Each culture has evolved its own spatial structure either by building on top of the preceding accumulation or by eradicating the existing built environment-- always with its own worldview.
+The existence and survival of various cultures have reflected themselves in the built environment in the form of layered settlement patterns with a variety of architectural styles, as in Troy and Bayraklı .While the settlements such as Çatalhöyük and Hacılar reveal the existence of Hittites in Central Anatolia, the latest excavations display the precedence of Hittites even in the Western Anatolian settlements of antiquity.
+Therefore, ARCH- ANTIQUE aims at providing students with the opportunity of exploring the architecture and technology of antiquity with its roots in the Neolithic era through the rich multi-cultural heritage of Western Anatolia, which is known to be ”the cradle of civilizations”.
+This program’s on site teaching/learning methods and excursions to historic settlements allow students to spend some time in a rich natural environment (sea, sun, vineyards), which provided circumstances and a means of survival for all civilizations that have lived in this region.
+Excursions will cover the cities of Smyrna, Metropolis, Ephesus, Miletus, Priene, and Didyma.

 ARCH-ANTIQUE 3021 - ARCHITECTURE IN ANTIQUITY

-This unit is about the history of architecture in Antiquity with specific emphasis to West Anatolian settlements.
-The aim of the course is to provide knowledge to students -architects of the future- about how architecture takes form, what effects its composition and cultural background; natural or man-made factors on the shaping of the built environment; building types such as amphitheatre, bouleuterion, odeon etc.
+This unit is about the history of architecture in antiquity with specific emphasis to West Anatolian settlements.
+The aim of the course is to provide knowledge to students, architects of the future, about how architecture takes form, what effects its composition and cultural background, natural or man-made factors in the shaping of the built environment, and building types such as amphitheatre, bouleuterion, and odeon.

 ARCH-ANTIQUE 3051 - ARCHITECTURAL TECTONICS IN ANTIQUITY

-The aim of this unit is to explore and to understand architectural technology and its reflections on built environment in Antiquity through the concrete examples in the selected Western Anatolian settlements.
-The subjects covered in this unit are the materials and methods of construction, stone as a building material and its meaning in architecture, stone masonry, the art of joining in stone, structural systems and their evolution from trabeated (post and lintel) to arcuated systems.
+The aim of this unit is to explore and to understand architectural technology and its reflections on built environment in antiquity through the concrete examples in the selected Western Anatolian settlements.
+The subjects covered in this unit are the materials and methods of construction, stone as a building material and its meaning in architecture, stone masonry, the art of joining stones, and structural systems and their evolution from trabeated (post and lintel) to arcuated systems.

 ARCH-ANTIQUE PHOTO GALLERY

-is a three week summer school on the architecture of Istanbul and aims to explore the rich architectural heritage of a profoundly diverse and multi-cultural city.
-Istanbul was and still continues to be the gravitational center of Orthodox, Christian, Balkan, Caucasian, Anatolian, and Central Asian worlds.
+This three week summer school on the architecture of Istanbul aims to explore the rich architectural heritage of a profoundly diverse and multi-cultural city.
+Istanbul was and continues to be the gravitational center of Orthodox, Christian, Balkan, Caucasian, Anatolian, and Central Asian worlds.
 It is the cultural capital of Europe and boasts a concordant variety of seminal buildings and provoking urban spaces.

-With its “on-the-spot” teaching methods, arch.ist addresses not only the usual give and take between the built form and its natural or urban context, but also helps to understand the individual building as an integral component of the urban fabric.
+With its “on-the-spot” teaching methods, arch.ist addresses not only the usual give and take between the built form and its natural or urban context but also aids in understanding the individual building as an integral component of the urban fabric.

-The lecture sessions will be conducted at Bahçeşehir University, which is located at the heart of the city, on the European side of the Bosphorus.
-Lectures will be followed by the site visits contextualizing the material being taught in the class.
-The location of the campus offers gorgeous views of the Bosphorus and the Seraglio, and provides easy access to many Ottoman Palaces, cultural centers and major exhibition centers.
+The lecture sessions will be conducted at Bahçeşehir University, which is located in the heart of the city on the European side of the Bosphorus.
+The campus location offers gorgeous views of the Bosphorus and Imperial palaces and provides easy access to many Ottoman Palaces, cultural centers, and major exhibition centers.
+Lectures will be followed by site visits contextualizing the material being taught in the class.

 ARCH-IST 3001 - BYZANTINE ARCHITECTURE